352.Infanterie-Division

 Parts of the 916.Grenadier-Regiment was located near Omaha Beach.
 One battalion from the 716.Infanterie-Division was subordinated to the 916th.
 The 915.Grenadier-Regiment was in reserve southeast of Bayeux, and the 914.Grenadier-Regiment was deployed around Isigny-sur-Mer.

-Because most of the Wehrmacht’s supplies were being sent to the fight on the Ost Front, by March 1944, the Divison's Landsers only got to execute three live fire events and each Grenadier was only able to throw two live grenades in practice.
+Because most of the Wehrmacht’s supplies were being sent to the fight on the Ost Front, by March 1944, the Division's Landsers only got to execute three live fire events and each Grenadier was only able to throw two live grenades in practice.
 Many of the vehicles the Division used were foreign, so when they broke down, there were little, if any, spare parts.
 There was little driver training because of a shortage of available fuel.

 A Message From Rommel